alan-if/alan-docs/manual/README.md

     + [ ] Decide how to handle:
         * [ ] Curly single/double quotes (ie: AsciiDoc way vs use ofUTF8 chars)
         * [ ] Special chars substitutions (em dash, etc.)
+- [ ] Split book into multiple files (once all search-&-replace work is done).
 - [ ] Proof-reading:
     + [ ] Go through whole document and fix inline styles, typos, etc.
 - [ ] Syntax highlighting
-    + [ ] Test how Highlight can be integrated into AsciiDoctor to handle Alan and EBNF code.
+    + [ ] Test how Highlight can be integrated into AsciiDoctor to handle Alan and EBNF code (See [Issue #2106]).
     + [ ] Consider creating an Alan syntax definition for [Rouge].

+# Work Notes

+## Splitting Into Multiple Files

+The manual will be split into chapters, with each chapter in its own file.
+Right now, I'm keeping it as a single document because it simplifies some global search-&-replace operations to fix styles, etc.; once these are done with I'll proceed with multi-file splitting of the source doc.

 # Conversion from ODT to AsciiDoc